EcsRx/ecsrx/docs/faqs-etc.md

 ```

 This way if you make every entity have this component you can then easily just have `entity.GetGameObject()` to get the unity world stuffs, making it slightly easier to work with the unity world..

+There is even a views extension which is provided which has a barebones implementation for views so it can be built upon for each engine, such as Unity, Godot, Monogame etc.